Sukanya Samriddhi Yojana – Details of Sukanya Samriddhi Account

 - Surrender your current passbook with the post office or the bank.

-- After the verification, the account will the closed by the post office/bank and it will provide the depositor with the requisite documents including the demand draft with the account balance, required to be submitted with the new post office/bank.
+- After the verification, the account will the closed by the post office/bank and it will provide the depositor with the requisite documents including the demand draft with the account balance, required to be submitted to the new post office/bank.

 - Then visit the new branch of post office/bank and submit these documents.